SuperDARNCanada/backscatter/docs/index.rst

 The setup scripts have dependency handling in them, but in case that fails or if you choose not to install, the following dependencies are needed:

+- Python 2.7 (compatibility not tested with Python 3)
 - setuptools
 - ConfigParser
 - Numpy >= v1.8